 When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the college.
 If a student's financial aid awards exceed his/her charges, the student will receive a refund.
 A student may use excess financial aid prior to the start of a session to purchase books by using a book voucher.
-Refund dates are posted and are available from the Registration and Financial Services office.
+Estimated refund dates are posted on the Financial Aid website under "Important Dates".